hkhaire2011/Student_website/README.md

-This is My Personal Portfolio website which intends to publish school website.
+This is My Personal Portfolio which intends to publish school website.